A BESIDE Quarantine Guide

 For virtual educational activities:

-- The Cincinnati Zoo in Ohio offers a live feed of the animals on their Facebook page every day at 3pm.
+- The Cincinnati Zoo in Ohio offers a video feed of the animals on their Facebook page.

 - Explore the surface of planet Mars via a 360° digital camera.
 Everyone in the family will want to crowd around the screen.